vidyar/docs-1/sources/samples/ruby.rst

 **notification alerts:** Email notifications are added to get alerts about the build status.

-Here is the complete yml file for the Ruby-buildsample:
+Here is the complete yml file for sample_ruby project:

 .. code-block:: bash